spatie/db-dumper/README.md

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Requirements
-For dumping MySQL-db's `mysqldump` should be installed For dumping PostgreSQL-db's `pg_dump` should be installed.
+For dumping MySQL-db's `mysqldump` should be installed.

+For dumping PostgreSQL-db's `pg_dump` should be installed.

 ## Postcardware